LaurenzV/krilla/src/validation/PDF_UA1.md

 # 6.2 Conforming files

 - krilla writes the `pdfuaid:part` attribute.
-- krilla does not adhere to the file format providions.
+- krilla does not adhere to the file format provisions.

 # 6.3 Conforming reader